-Two 6-credit courses from the following disciplines (excluding the above introductory course), but not more than one from the same discipline: Faculty of Social Sciences Geography Politics and Public Administration Psychology Social Work and Social Administration Sociology
+Two 6-credit courses from the following disciplines (excluding the above introductory course), but not more than one from the same discipline:

 3. Social Innovation and Global Citizenship

 Candidates are required to undertake 24 credits of off-campus learning under the twin themes Social Innovation and Global Citizenship as a condition of graduation.
 To fulfil the Social Innovation requirement, candidates must complete FOSS2018.
 To fulfil Global Citizenship requirement, candidates must either complete FOSS2019 or a combination of two 6-credit endorsed experiential learning courses, or undertake 12 credits of advanced courses on exchange study or on an overseas summer programme approved by the Faculty.
 Candidates may complete a maximum of 30 credits of experiential learning (internship) during their studies.